stanfieldr/ghetto-skype/README.md

-# Ghetto Skype
+# GPLSky

-Are you tired of a buggy 32 bit official Skype client?
-Then Ghetto Skype is for you!
+GPLSky is an electron client that uses Web Skype to better integrate with desktop environments found on Linux.

 Credit to [skype-unofficial-client](https://github.com/haskellcamargo/skype-unofficial-client) for coming up with this idea.
 His version uses node webkit whereas mine uses Electron.
 This means you get a few extra goodies like notifications from Electron.

 ![Screenshot](assets/screenshot.png)

-## Features
+## Why it's better than Web Skype
-- Tray Icon turns red if you have unread messages
+- Tray Icon indicates you have unread messages
-- Native notifications from Web Skype via Electron
+- Electron will send notifications to notifyd
-- Native Image Viewer can be used for previewing images
+- Use your default image viewer (writes to /tmp)
 - Start minimized when you start your computer
 - Run Skype through a proxy
-- Auto login through Microsoft Account
+- Alternative themes
-- Ability to make audio calls
+- Alternative keyboard shortcuts

 ### Cons
-- Video calls do not work and you have to initiate the audio call (if they call you, it wants you to install plugin).
-I'm currently looking at options to get around this.
+- I haven't figured out how to get video calls to work yet

 ## Installing